BabylonJS/Documentation/content/How_To/GUI/Gui.md

 You can find a complete demo here: https://www.babylonjs.com/demos/gui/

-Please note that since Babylon.js v3.3, a [3D version is also available](//doc.babylonjs.com//How_To/Gui3D)
+Please note, in addition to the Babylon 2D GUI system described below, with Babylon.js v3.3 and higher, you also have a [3D GUI system](//doc.babylonjs.com//How_To/Gui3D) available to leverage as well.
+Both systems can be used for different needs for your project.

 ## Introduction